S-Cesc/firebase-auth/README.md

     - There are also available other providers, like ***Yahoo*** (*OAuth*), ***iPhone*** (*OAuth 2.0*) or ***Microsoft*** (both *Azure Active Directory* and *personal Microsoft accounts*).
   - Moreover, ***custom*** and ***phone number*** authentications are also possible, as well as ***anonymous accounts*** which can be transformed into *authenticated user accounts*.
     - The *anonymous accounts* are a very powerful feature.
-  - This software now only uses firebase own authentication system, but in the future it could be expanded for other authentication systems.
+  - This software now only uses *firebase own authentication system*, but in the future it could be expanded for other authentication systems.

 ## Security Rules